tweksteen/burst/doc/index.rst

   <GET www.phrack.org /> ? f
   <200 Gzip 5419>

 Once you're done with your requests, use Ctrl-C to exit.
-This function return all the completed requests and associated responses in a :class:`~http.RequestSet` object::
+The proxy function returns all the completed requests and associated responses in a :class:`~http.RequestSet` object::

   1 request intercepted